Balance, not revenge. This is what justice seeks.

 When you are injured due to someone else’s negligence, you may be entitled to various types of compensation.
 Personal injury cases typically include:

-Economic damages focus on reimbursing you for financial losses related to your injury.
-These damages help ensure that you are not burdened with expenses caused by someone else’s negligence.
+Economic damages, also known as special damages, focus on reimbursing you for financial losses related to your injury.
+These damages help ensure you are not burdened with expenses caused by someone else’s negligence.

 Common examples include:

 Non-economic damages compensate for the emotional and psychological toll of an injury.
+Because they involve intangible losses like pain and emotional distress, they are harder to quantify than economic damages.
 Examples of non-economic damages include:

 Punitive damages are not meant to compensate for losses but rather to punish the at-fault party for extreme negligence or intentional harm.
 They are awarded in cases where the defendant’s actions were especially reckless or harmful.